kissggj123/Twist/README.md

 ```

 ## Custom
-Change the Default Settings from here, Manual is at <a href="https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File" target="_blank">Shadowsocks-libev Wiki</a>
+Change the Default Settings from here,Manual is at <a href="https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File" target="_blank">Shadowsocks-libev Wiki</a>
 ```shadowsocks-libev-json
 /etc/shadowsocks-libev/config.json
 ```

-## Check Shadowsocks-libev Status
+## Check and Change Shadowsocks-libev Status
 - Check If Shadowsocks-libev is Running on Your Server
 ```shell
 /etc/init.d/shadowsocks status